lupine-software/website/src/content/philosophy.md

 title = "Philosophy"
 +++

-## Transparency
+### Transparency

 We cherish transparency.
 Our all software and work is free software.
 We love free software and respect open source movement.
-Check out our repositories on GitLab.com.
+Check out our repositories hosted on GitLab.com.

 * [Scrolliris](https://gitlab.com/scrolliris)
 * [Eloquentlog](https://gitlab.com/eloquentlog)